Design and Arts Arcadia of Myungseung

-Design and Arts Arcadia of Myungseung (abbreviated DAAM), located in Chuncheon, Korea, is a full-service hotel with many components of art and culture as the focal theme of its operations.
+Design and Arts Arcadia of Myungseung (abbreviated DAAM), located in Chuncheon, Korea, is a full-service hotel with local art and culture as the focal theme of its operations.
 First conceptualized in 2004 by the CEO of MAC Architects-Consultants Group Ltd., Mr. Soon Jo Lee, DAAM is currently undergoing construction after having its groundbreaking ceremony on December 21, 2009 and having received its architectural permit on June 23, 2010.
 The Grand Opening of DAAM is projected to be in 2013.

 Concept of the apple

 Apples have long been a theme used to depict ambition as well as innovation.
 Examples of this could be seen many times throughout history, such as the forbidden apple from The Garden of Eden, the apple from Snow White, Newton's discovery of gravity through the falling apple, the Swiss folk story of Wilhelm Tell and the apple placed on his son's head and even New York City, often dubbed the Big Apple.
 Following the long traditions of apples being used as a symbol for such historical advances, the theme of the building will be based on the theme of an apple as well.
 The building will feature two main sections: the apple core and the apple peel with each part having a different purpose.